Light bulb moments are rare. But what if they occurred at the flip of a switch? And what if that enabled you to see and change the future?

 Logistic regression is central to some applications, such as discrete choice modeling (e.g., statistically modeling the choice to stay at one hotel rather than five alternatives) and attribution modeling (e.g., determining how different advertising “touch points" contribute to a desired action, such as purchasing a product).

 It's also the go to method of survey researchers who use propensity score approaches to enhance sample representativeness and improve accuracy.
-(George Terhanian introduced propensity scoring to the market research community in the late 1990s, as described in Public Opinion Quarterly.)
-But market researchers turn to logistic regression only rarely for core work (e.g., brand tracking, concept testing), despite the ubiquity of binary dependent variables.
+(George Terhanian introduced propensity scoring to the "insights" industry community in the late 1990s, as described in Public Opinion Quarterly.)
+But "insights" industry researchers turn to logistic regression only rarely for core work (e.g., brand tracking, concept testing), despite the ubiquity of binary dependent variables.